kgrewee/roobie/README.md

 ### Hover States

-Some classes offer hover states that are signified by a trailing underscore.  `box_` or `in_` are the box shadow and inset hover state classes.
-They feature the same default styles as `box` and `in`, but have a hover state with different styles.
+Classes with hover states are signified by a trailing underscore.  `btn_` and `box_` are the button and box shadow hover state classes.

 ### Examples